scuzzydude/asimov/asimov.md

 #### Scootoro

 The **scootoro** is the sum total of all **scootees.** Each **scooter** shall define the method of voting by its scootage in regards to the scootoro.
 Representive voting means the elected scooter votes his own will.
 Common voting meaning each member of the scootage has one vote, regardless of their proportional number of scoot.
-Proportional voting means one vote per scoot held.
+Proportional voting means one vote per scoot held, and fractional votes for holders of fractional scoot.

 #### Scootara

-Every participant in the responsibility domain is a **pledge**.
+Every participant in the **responsibility domain** is a **pledge**.
 Pledges have registered with The Foundation and have credentials to trade scoot.
 Pledges who hold any number of scoot are members of the scootara, but they have but one vote, regardless of instances and number of scoot they actually hold.

 ### Value Domain